-(18)Despite evidence of the beneficial impact of gender balance on companies themselves and on the economy in general, and despite the existing Union law prohibiting sex discrimination and the existing Union-level actions encouraging self-regulation, women continue to be vastly underrepresented in the highest decision-making bodies of companies throughout the Union.
+(10b) Despite evidence of the beneficial impact of gender balance on companies themselves and the economy in general, and despite the existing Union legislation prohibiting sex discrimination and Union-level actions encouraging self-regulation, women continue to be vastly under-represented in the highest decision-making bodies of companies throughout the Union.
 Statistics show that the proportion of women involved in top-level business decision-making remains very low.
-If one half of the talent pool is not even considered for leadership positions, the very process and quality of appointments could be compromised, leading to increased distrust of business power structures and possibly to a reduction in the efficient use of available human capital.
+If one half of the talent pool is not even considered for leadership positions, the very process and quality of appointments may be compromised, leading to increased distrust of business power structures and possibly to a reduction in the efficient utilisation of available human capital.
 It is important that the make-up of society is faithfully reflected in corporate decision-making and that the potential of the entire population of the Union is utilised.
-According to the European Institute for Gender Equality, in 2021, women accounted for an average of 30,6 % of the members of boards in the largest listed companies and for only 8,5 % of chairpersons.
-That indicates unfair and discriminatory under-representation of women, thereby clearly undermining the Union principles of equal opportunities and equal treatment of women and men in the fields of employment and occupation.
-Measures to encourage career progression for women at all levels of management should therefore be introduced and reinforced, and particular attention should be paid to ensuring that that is the case in listed companies, due to the significant economic and social responsibility of such companies.
-In addition, it is important that Union bodies, offices and agencies lead by example when it comes to redressing existing gender imbalances within the composition of their own management boards.
+According to the European Institute for Gender Equality, in 2021, women accounted for an average of 30.6 % of the members of boards of directors in the largest publicly listed companies and only 8.5 % of chairpersons.
+This indicates unfair and discriminatory under-representation of women, thereby clearly undermining Union principles of equal opportunities and equal treatment of men and women in the fields of employment and occupation.
+While measures to encourage career progression for women at all levels of management should therefore be introduced and reinforced, special attention should be paid to ensuring that this is the case in listed companies in the Union, due to the significant economic and social responsibility of such companies.
+In addition, it is important that Union bodies and agencies lead by example when it comes to redressing existing gender imbalances within the composition of their management boards.